sandiegojs/sandiegojs.github.com/give-a-talk.md

 _Want to chat about your talk while you prepare it?
 Join the [chat room][2]._

 ### Suggest a presentation topic

 Have an idea you'd like to hear someone give a talk about?
 We have a wiki page with [talk ideas][1] you can clone and add your ideas to it!
 Alternatively you can post suggestions to any of the [chat rooms][2].

+### Extended Talks

+If you have a longer talk we will happily accept those as well.

 [1]: https://github.com/sandiegojs/sandiegojs.github.com/wiki/Talk-Ideas
 [2]: /chat-room.html